ElmoonProtocol/elmoon.sol/README.md

 The ELMOON Protocol V2 is a community focused DeFi Token that forms part of the expanding ELMOON ecosystem.
 Four simple functions occur during each trade.

-Reflections : 1% is Redistributed to all existing holders LP Acquisition : 4% is added to liquidity
+Reflections : 1% is Redistributed to all existing holders<br>
+LP Acquisition : 4% is added to liquidity<br>
-Token Burn : 1% of tokens are burned
+Token Burn : 1% of tokens are burned<br>
 Growth Fund : 1% is added to the ELMOON ecosystem Growth Fund